 Your program needs the right data to prove it works.
-For example, reports on staff efficiency are important for program directors but these metrics won’t sell the program to other decision makers.
+For example, reports on staff efficiency are important for health care providers but these metrics won’t sell the program to other decision-makers.

 Outcome-driven data is the best way to show the ROI of your program.
 By gathering information for variables including symptom management or weight loss, health staff can demonstrate how your program moves patients toward their health goals.